MicrosoftDocs/power-automate-docs/articles/advanced-automation-related-data-analytics-with-fabric.md

 Power Automate provides a comprehensive built-in monitoring and troubleshooting experience that allows organizations to manage their day-to-day operations, view trends, and access recommendations through features like the [Automation Center](/articles/automation-center-overview.md) and [Desktop Flow Activity](/articles/desktop-flows/desktop-flow-activity.md).

-However, your organization may have more advanced or custom monitoring, reporting, and analysis needs that are not covered within the product today.
-This is one of the key strengths of the Power Platform; through its native integrations with other low-code tooling and platforms, such as Power BI, Microsoft Fabric, as well as with Azure, organizations can develop highly sophisticated, scalable and compliant analytics solutions using data from Power Automate and many other sources.
+However, your organization may have more advanced or custom monitoring, reporting, and analysis needs that aren't covered within the product today.
+This is one of the key strengths of the Power Platform; through its native integrations with other low-code tooling and platforms, such as Power BI, Microsoft Fabric, as well as with Azure, organizations can develop highly sophisticated, scalable, and compliant analytics solutions using data from Power Automate and many other sources.

 ## Microsoft Fabric as your analytics platform